ethanbb/spec-state-trans/README.md

   * `multitaper.m` performs a multitaper time-frequency analysis.

-  * `change_compare_chans.m` does the rest of the analysis - PCA, extracting change velocity, finding peaks and troughs and matching them.
+  * `nnmf_clustering.m`, in each day's folder, does the rest of the analysis - preprocessing, non-negative matrix factorization, and clustering using a GMM.

-* Finally, once each result file has matched peaks and troughs from `change_compare_chans`, `change_extrema_comp.m` combines them and makes a histogram.
+* Finally, once each result file has a matrix of GMM state transition times from `nnmf_clustering.m`, `gmm_transition_comp.m` combines them and makes a histogram.